 Purely as an example to highlight the cost of procrastination, not to offer financial advice, which I am not...

-Bob and Mary, a 50 year old couple, bought their first home in 2000 and eight years later purchased investment property number one.
+Bob and Mary, a 50 year old couple, bought their first home in 2000 and eight years later bought investment property number one.

 They continue investing in real estate adding four more properties to their portfolio until 2016; just one every second year.
 To many people this may seem aggressive or unrealistic, however, to most of us with at least a few investments already it is a very conservative and achievable goal.